osama-abouelkhair/api-design-and-manegement-primer/README.md

 - **Documentation**: Appreciate the importance of clear, comprehensive documentation using tools like Swagger/OpenAPI or Postman to create self-explanatory API docs.
 - **Lifecycle Management**: Be aware of API lifecycle management, including planning, designing, implementing, testing, deploying, monitoring, and retiring APIs.
 - **Logging**: Implement structured logging to track API usage patterns, debug issues, and comply with audit requirements.
-  Certainly!
-Let's elaborate on **"Key API Management Tools"**, which was point 2 from the earlier discussion about what a tech leader should know about API design and management.
 ### **Key API Management Tools**
 #### Introduction
 API management tools are essential for organizations to control, secure, and monitor their APIs.
 These tools provide a centralized platform to manage the entire lifecycle of APIs, from design and implementation to deployment, monitoring, and deprecation.
 Here’s a detailed look at what these tools do and some of the most popular ones available: